Kongfha/KlonSuphap-LM/README.md

 ## Introduction
 This repository contains the code for training KlonSuphap-LM, a language model specialized in generating Thai Klon-Paed Poems.

-The goal of this project is to train a Language Model for Thai Klon-Paed Poem generation, with a focus on ensuring that the model can accurately generate poems with correct rhyming patterns.
+The goal of this project is to train a Language Model for Thai Klon-Paed Poem generation, with a focus on ensuring that the model can accurately generate poems with correct rhyming patterns without using additional pipelines.

 ## Training Process